-Texas RE's Reliability Services group provides Regional coordination and execution of reliability assessments, performance analysis, events analysis, situation awareness, and infrastructure security, as well as internal review of system performance, outlook and risks to the bulk power system (BPS).
-These programs aim to better characterize present and emerging risks and to develop insights into potential impacts and mitigation strategies.
+Texas RE's Reliability Services group provides Regional coordination and execution of reliability assessments, performance analysis, events analysis, situation awareness, and infrastructure security; we also conduct internal review of system performance, outlook and risks to the bulk power system (BPS).
+These programs aim to better characterize present or emerging risks and to develop insights into potential impacts and mitigation strategies.
 A key function of Reliability Services is to facilitate the exchange of information and dialogue among stakeholders to promote a culture of reliability excellence.

-The Event Analysis program promotes a structured, non-criticizing approach to event analysis that identifies root and contributing causes, along with lessons learned across the industry.
+The Event Analysis program promotes a structured, non-criticizing approach that identifies root and contributing causes, along with lessons learned across the industry.
 Texas RE strives to develop a culture of reliability excellence that promotes aggressive self-critical review of operations, planning, and critical infrastructure protection (CIP) processes.
-The event analysis process also serves an integral function as a learning opportunity for industry by identifying and disseminating valuable information to enable improved and more reliable operation.
+The event analysis process also serves as a learning opportunity for industry by identifying and disseminating valuable information to enable improved and more reliable operation.

 An event is defined as “an unwanted, undesirable change in the state of plants, systems, or components that leads to undesirable consequences to the safe and reliable operation of the system.”
 Events can be avoided proactively or reactively.
-The combination of proactive and reactive methods is the best strategic approach for the identification and elimination of hidden organizational weaknesses and situations that can cause an event to occur.
+Combining proactive and reactive methods is the best strategic approach for identifying and eliminating hidden organizational weaknesses and situations that can cause an event to occur.
 NERC’s Event Analysis Program aims to promote the reliability of the BPS in North America.
 This goal is directly supported through Texas RE and stakeholders' cooperative efforts in:

 - Evaluating BPS events.